xtivia/db2pdtop/README.md

 this view does not provide useful information because each thread is shown only as "db2sysc".

-`db2pdtop.pl` displays which Engine Dispatchable Units (EDUs) within the db2sysc process are consuming CPU.  `db2pdtop.pl` uses similar command-line options as top, and displays CPU information about both the Db2 processes for the instance as well as the EDUs within the db2sysc process.
+`db2pdtop.pl` displays which threads (Engine Dispatchable Units or EDUs) within the db2sysc process are consuming CPU.  `db2pdtop.pl` uses similar command-line options as top, and displays CPU information about both the Db2 processes for the instance as well as the EDUs within the db2sysc process.

 `db2pdtop.pl` relies on `db2pd`, and therefore must be executed by a user with SYSADM privileges.